thosgood/this-weeks-finds/markdown/151-200/week154.md

 [hep-th/0007170](http://xxx.lanl.gov/abs/hep-th/0007170).

-Finally, it turns out that manifolds with G2 holonomy *are* important in superstring theory, where they go by the name of \"Joyce manifolds\".
+Finally, it turns out that manifolds with G2 holonomy *are* important in superstring theory, where they go by the name of "Joyce manifolds".
 Here are some places to read about them:

 21\) G. Papadopoulos and P. K. Townsend, Compactification of D=11